RealMamzy/N3TA/README.md

 ## 📜 COPYRIGHT NOTICE

-This project, titled **"N3TA: Smart Addressing System"**, was created by **Dhman Zenghila**, based in Manchester, United Kingdom.
+This project, titled **"N3TA: Smart Addressing System"**, was created by **Dhimam Zenghila**, based in Manchester, United Kingdom.
 Development began on **February 15th, 2023**, and the project was officially published as a public GitHub repository on **April 23rd, 2025**.

 All source code, designs, documentation, and associated assets are the **original work** of the author and are protected by **copyright laws** under international treaties.